brianrono/brianrono/README.md

 ### Hello there 👋
-I'm Brian Rono, a highly interested and diverse individual with a passion for coding and staying updated with the latest technology trends.
+Meet Brian Rono, a highly interested and diverse individual with a passion for writing and staying upto date with the latest technology trends.
 I thrive on innovation and constantly strive to push the boundaries of what's possible in software development.
 While I may identify as an introvert, I don't equate it with shyness or a lack of social skills.
 In fact, I actively work towards creating positive and collaborative environments wherever I go.
-Although I may appear quiet initially, I am always open to new conversations and collaborations.
-I believe in the power of networking and engaging with the community to create amazing things together.
 I love exploring new technologies and keeping up with the ever-evolving field of software development.
 Feel free to reach out and connect with me.
 Let's work together to create innovative solutions and make a positive impact!
 <!-- ![Colorful Background](https://e0.pxfuel.com/wallpapers/459/183/desktop-wallpaper-dark-colorful-1080-x-2160-blue-and-black.jpg) -->

 ### About
 - 🔭 I’m currently working on a web application that helps car owners find genuine parts for their vehicles.
     The app uses modern web technologies such as React, Redux, and Node.js to provide a user-friendly interface for searching and ordering authentic car parts from verified vendors.
 - 🌱 Currently, I'm focusing on learning:
     Advanced JavaScript concepts such as async/await, Promises, and ES6+ features